freedomofpress/ansible-role-docker-registry/README.md

 Requirements
 ------------

-You will need to configure a reverse proxy for HTTPS with basic auth.
+You will need to configure a reverse proxy (e.g. nginx) for HTTPS.
+The default auth is admin/Passw0rd for registry.

 Role Variables
 --------------